advice hub

 Get in.
 We’re going shopping.

-Home tours are your chance to do your best Sherlock Holmes impression.
-Be thorough about inspecting every detail in the house.
+During home tours, be thorough about inspecting every detail in the house.
 For instance:

-• Check that windows and doors open properly
+- Check that windows and doors open properly.

-• Note the amount of storage space
+- Note the amount of storage space.

-• Listen to the noise level inside and outside the house
+- Listen to the noise level inside and outside the house.

-• Ask how old the heating and cooling system are
+- Ask how old the heating and cooling system are.

-• Check the condition of the appliances
+- Check the condition of the appliances.

-• Get a home inspection from a third-party source
+- Get a home inspection from a third-party source.

 Take as much time as you need to find a home.
 Unless you are on a deadline, you shouldn’t feel pressure to close on a house.
 Buying a home is likely the most significant purchase you ever make.
 Make sure that investment counts.